NFL Rumors: Buffalo Bills Could Cut LeSean McCoy Amid Abuse Allegations, Sign DeMarco Murray As Replacement

 — MSN (@MSN) July 10, 2018

-It was not clear if the Buffalo Bills were among that groups — doubtful, given McCoy’s importance to the Bills’ offense — but they could not be a top candidate if McCoy were to be cut.
+It was not clear if the Buffalo Bills are among that group — doubtful, given McCoy’s importance to the Bills’ offense — but they could not be a top candidate if McCoy were to be cut.
 Despite drafting Josh Allen, the Bills still have an offense built around the running game, and a move to Buffalo would likely be his best opportunity to move into a featured role.